AMWA-TV/nmos-control-feature-sets/device-configuration/README.md

         NcBulkValuesHolder dataSet,    // The values offered (this may include read-only values and also paths which are not the target role path)
-        NcRolePath path,    // The target role path NcBoolean recurse    // If true will set properties on target path and all the nested paths NcBoolean allowIncomplete    // If true will allow the device to restore only the role paths which pass validation (perform an incomplete restore)
+        NcRolePath path,    // The target role path NcBoolean recurse    // If true will set properties on target path and all the nested paths sequence<NcPropertyTrait> excludedPropertyTraits // If populated (not an empty collection) will exclude the properties matching any of the specified traits from being restored.
+These properties might receive values from the device instead.
+When populating this argument, allowIncomplete MUST be set to true
+        NcBoolean allowIncomplete    // If true will allow the device to restore only the role paths which pass validation (perform an incomplete restore)
     );
 };